 The layer of tape that you will soon apply is only as good as the layer it will cover.
-In other words, if you apply a nice new layer of tape and mud over top of a piece of tape that is peeling off, the new layer will peel-off along with the old layer.
-On the other hand, if the original tape is secure, the new layer of tape can safely be applied over top of the old.
+In other words, if you apply a nice new layer of tape and mud over top of a piece of tape that is peeling off, the new layer will peel off along with the old layer.
+On the other hand, if the original tape is secure, the new layer of tape can safely be applied over the old.

-All-purpose drywall mud is recommended when using paper drywall tape.
+It is best to use all purpose drywall mud when using paper drywall tape.
 It provides a firm bond between the tape and drywall and is easy to work with.
-One downside to all-purpose drywall mud is that it takes many hours to dry before it can be recoated.
-Since it is usually not practical to wait several hours before recoating drywall repairs, quick setting powder drywall mud can be used instead.
-Quick setting hot mud creates a firm bond and a strong surface finish.
-It does not shrink between coats which is an advantage when you are trying to add several coats within a short period of time.
+One downside to all-purpose drywall mud is that it takes many hours to dry before it can be re-coated.
+Since it is usually not practical to wait several hours before re-coating drywall repairs, quick set drywall mud can be used instead.
+Quick set drywall mud creates a firm bond and a strong surface finish.
+It does not shrink between coats which is an advantage when you are trying to add several coats within a short time.

 How to tape drywall cracks